 This module introduces the concepts behind the digital CCTV camera, and explains how the image is produced.
 The concepts of bits and pixels, together with the binary concepts which underpin image production are fully explained.
 The module then goes on to explain the need for compression; here you will learn about the different types of compression, the effect on bit rate and bandwidth, and how images are stored.

 Module 3.
 The OSI Model

 Here’s where we really begin to get into the nuts and bolts of transmission.
-You will gain a detailed understanding of the how OSI 7-level model came about and how it works, where the TCP, UDP and IP protocols fit in, together with an explanation of the various overheads and efficiencies which can be obtained.
+You will gain a detailed understanding of the how the OSI 7-level model came about and how it works, where the TCP, UDP and IP protocols fit in, together with an explanation of the various overheads and efficiencies which can be obtained.

 Module 4.
 IP Addresses and Subnetting

 In this module, you will be introduced to the IP version 4 addressing system, and cover the address classes, including the use of public and private addresses.
 The principles of subnetting are explained, starting from the question ‘why is subnetting necessary?’
 The use of simple masks is explained, through to the complexities of Variable Length Subnet Masking, all with carefully worked examples to demonstrate the theory.

 Module 5 deals with the exhaustion of IPv4 addresses, and the introduction of IPv6.
 You will understand from this module the principles of the classless address, globally routable addresses, and how one of the main benefits of IPv6 works – autoconfiguration.
 The module also deals with the issues of interconnecting IPv4 and IPv6 networks.